chrisxfire/chrisxfire.github.io/content/notes/itil-4/general-management-practices/Service financial management ITIL 4 Practice Guide.md

     * management tools
     * management activities.

 The cost elements above should be documented with more detail, down to the specific costs.
 This will lead to the discovery of costs that belong to different cost types.
-When organizations define and agree their approach to the practice, they should provide guidance for these situations.
+When organizations Define and agree on their approach to the practice, they should provide guidance for these situations.
 For example:
 * Training for organization’s employees may be provided by an external provider, which could be categorized as either a ‘people’ or ‘supplier’ cost type.
 * An IT server could be provided in a cloud by an external provider, which could be categorized as either a ‘technology’ or ‘supplier’ cost type.
 * An audit of a product may be conducted by a joint team that includes external and internal auditors, which could be categorized as a ‘management’, ‘people’, or ‘supplier’ cost type.